-- .9 Upon completion of the Performance testing, a twenty eight (28) day System Demonstration period will commence in accordance with the Project Master Schedule and as specified in Section 01670 Commissioning.
-In summary, the equipment shall be operated by the Commissioning Operations Agent continuously over the twenty eight (28) day period without experiencing a critical failure.
-A critical failure is defined as one that prevents the equipment from operating for an eight (8) hour period or that presents a safety hazard.
-For equipment that is designed not to operate on a daily basis, the System Demonstration period shall be defined as twenty eight (28) consecutive days over which the piece of equipment is operated.
-Upon completion of the twenty eight (28) day System Demonstration period, the equipment shall be deemed to have been handed-over and accepted by the Contract Administrator, unless the Contractor or Manufacturer's Representative is notified otherwise. - .10 All water, chemicals, temporary power (except portable generators), heating, or any other ancillary services required to complete the initial demonstration, running test and performance tests are the responsibility of the City. - .11 Should the initial demonstration, running test, or performance tests reveal any defects, then those defects shall be promptly rectified and the demonstration, running tests, and/or performance tests shall be repeated to the satisfaction of the Contract Administrator.
-Additional costs incurred by the Contractor, the Contract Administrator, or the City, due to repeat demonstration, running tests, and/or performance tests shall be the responsibility of the Contractor or Supply Contractor as determined by the Contract Administrator. - .12 On successful completion of the demonstration, running test, and performance tests, Form 103 Certificate of Equipment Satisfactory Performance attached to Section 01650 Equipment Installation will be signed by the Supply Contractor, the Contractor, and the Contract Administrator. - .13 The Contractor shall affix to the tested equipment a 100 x 200 mm card reading "Operable Condition Do Not Operate without Contractor's Permission" stenciled on in large black letters.
+- .1 Performance tests for all City Supplied Equipment shall be conducted subsequent to the running test, as practicable and agreed between the Contract Administrator, the Supply Contractor, and the Contractor. - .2 The equipment shall be run continuously for a minimum of seven (7) days (168 hours) or as specified. - .3 Performance tests shall be as dictated in the technical specifications for each item of equipment or as reasonably required by the Contract Administrator to prove adherence to the requirements listed in the specification. - .4 The Contractor shall submit the results of the performance tests within 24 hours to the Contract Administrator, and final documented and summarized results in a format acceptable to the Contract Administrator within 7 calendar days.
+The Contract Administrator reserves the right to request additional testing.
+No equipment shall be accepted and handed over to the City prior to the satisfactory completion of the performance test(s) and receipt of the test reports. - 8 All water, chemicals, power (except portable generators), or any other ancillary services required to complete the initial demonstration, running test and performance tests are the responsibility of the City.

+- 9 Should the initial demonstration, running test or performance tests reveal any defects, then those defects shall be promptly rectified and the demonstration, running tests, and/or performance tests shall be repeated to the satisfaction of the Contract Administrator.
+Additional costs incurred by the Contractor, the Contract Administrator, or the City, due to repeat demonstration, running tests, and/or performance tests shall be the responsibility of the Contractor or Supply Contractor as determined by the Contract Administrator. - .10 On successful completion of the demonstration, running test, and performance tests, Form 103 Certificate of Equipment Satisfactory Performance attached to Section 01650 Equipment Installation will be signed by the Supply Contractor, the Contractor, and the Contract Administrator. - .11 The Contractor shall affix to the tested equipment a 100 mm x 200 mm card reading "Operable Condition Do Not Operate without Contractor's Permission." stenciled on in large black letters.